marius311/boinc-server-docker/README.md

     * Docker requirement is now 17.09.0ce on all platforms.
     * Project "secrets" such as passwords and signing keys are now stored in a new volume called `secrets`, and the procedure for how to deal with them is documented [here](docs/cookbook.md#managing-secrets).
     * *Breaking change:* For improved security, the BOINC daemons no longer run as root, instead they run as an unprivileged user, by default named `boincadm`.
-    * Added two new options which are congurable at build-time, `BOINC_USER` and `PROJECT_ROOT`, and fixed `PROJECT` which wasn't fully configurable before.
+    * Added two new options which are configurable at build-time, `BOINC_USER` and `PROJECT_ROOT`, and fixed `PROJECT` which wasn't fully configurable before.
 Under the hood, the `boinc-server-docker` images now use Docker `ONBUILD` instructions to make this happen.
     * *Upgrade instructions:* If you don't care about the files in your project's database and project folder, you can just wipe your project clean with `docker-compose down -v` and simply start a fresh server with version `3.0.0`.
 If instead you want to upgrade a project you created with `boinc-server-docker v2.x.x`, you should follow these instructions:
         1) Edit the `FROM` line in your custom Dockerfiles to source the appropriate `3.0.0` images.
         2) Diff your `docker-compose.yml` and `.env` files against the corresponding ones in `example_project/`, and merge in changes you see (notably, add the `secrets` volume).